TaiAgno/MR-Mission5-G1/README.md

 The task received was in two stages:

-Week 1 - Develop an architecture of a database and a backend server to run in containers, and talk to each other - ACCOMPLISHED!
+Week 1 - MISSION ACCOMPLISHED!

+Develop an architecture of a database and a backend server to run in containers, and talk to each other.

+Week 2 - MISSION ACCOMPLISHED!
+All containers are having a tea party!!!

+Phase 1: Develop a front-end application based on the prototype design provided by the UX team.

-Week 2 - Develop front end prototype based in the UXs team input, to also be containerised and connected to backend and database - ONGOING!
+Phase 2: Containerise the application and establish connections to the backend and database containers.

 SELF-DISCLAIMER